apache/doris/docs/en/docs/data-operate/import/import-way/mysql-load-manual.md

 PROPERTIES ("strict_mode" = "true")
 ```
 1. The only difference between the syntax of importing server level local files and importing client side syntax is whether the'LOCAL 'keyword is added after the'LOAD DATA' keyword.
-2. FE is a multi-node deployment, and the function of importing server level files can only import FE nodes connected by the client side, and cannot import files local to other FE nodes.
+2. FE will have multi-nodes, and importing server level files can only import FE nodes connected by the client side, and cannot import files local to other FE nodes.

 ### Return result
 Since MySQL load is a synchronous import method, the imported results are returned to the user through SQL syntax.